Introduction

 Phase 3: Construction Begins (Weeks 9–14)

-This is when the addition takes physical form and the project becomes visible.
+This is when the addition takes physical form and when scheduling discipline matters most (trades, inspections, material staging, and weather windows).

 Week 9: Site Prep & Foundation Work